The Queen of Spades (opera): Act 2

 Herman slips into the Countess's room and looks in fascination at her portrait as the "Muscovite Venus"; musing how their fates, he feels, are linked: one of them will die because of the other.
-He lingers too long before he can go to Liza's room and hears the Countess's retinue coming, so he conceals himself as the old lady approaches.
+He lingers too long before he can go to Lisa's room and hears the Countess's retinue coming, so he conceals himself as the old lady approaches.
 The Countess deplores the manners of the day and reminisces about the better times of her youth, when she sang in Versailles "Je crains de lui parler la nuit ("I fear to talk with him at night", in French; Laurette's Aria from André Grétry's opera Richard Cœur-de-Lion) before the Pompadour herself.
 As she dozes off, Herman stands before her.
 She awakens in horror as he pleads with her to tell him her secret.
 When she remains speechless, he grows desperate and threatens her with a pistol—at which she dies of fright.
-Liza rushes in, only to learn that the lover to whom she gave her heart was more interested in the Countess's secret.
+Lisa rushes in, only to learn that the lover to whom she gave her heart was more interested in the Countess's secret.
 She orders him out and falls sobbing.